sCrypt-Inc/article/Full Stack Bitcoin Dapp Tutorial/Full Stack Bitcoin Dapp Tutorial.md

 this.attachState(); //update stateful contract's states
 ```

-So far, we have completed the binding of the TicTacToe chess action and the contract call.
-Each chess action of the player generates a corresponding transaction on the blockchain.
+So far, we have completed the binding of the TicTacToe action and the contract call.
+Each action of the player generates a corresponding transaction on the blockchain.

 # Summarize

-congratulations!
+Congratulations!
 You've just built your first full-stack dApp on Bitcoin.
+How cool is that?
 Now you can play tic-tac-toe or build your own favorite game on Bitcoin.
-It's time to drink some champagne, or open the link below and have a game with your friends!
+It's time to drink some champagne, or open the link below and play a game with your friends!
+Happy coding on Bitcoin.

 ---------------